shikhar818/Object-Detection-SSD-MobileNet-V2/README.md

 Feel free to explore the repository and experiment with your own datasets and video sources!

 ---
+LabelImg, the popular image annotation tool created by Tzutalin, Thanks!
 I would like to thanks Nicholas Renotte, without his Youtube Guidance it wouldn't have been possible to understand the dynamics of object detection and it's working!